Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-specifications-english.rst

 These properties and features were not listed in the initial requirements, but over time proved to be key points as well:

-- **P21** Support for a complete result management, which allows mainly the user to specify what are the results expected from the simulation (preferably producing them, and only them) and then automatically collects and retrieves them to the user node, efficiently (ex: post-processing them concurrently on the computing nodes, and sending corresponding compressed data over the network) and conveniently (ex: gathering everything in a experiment-specific directory on the user node, and allowing to browse them automatically if not in batch mode)
+- **P21** Support for a complete result management, which allows mainly the user to specify what are the results expected from the simulation (preferably producing them, and only them) and then automatically collects and retrieves them to the user node, efficiently (e.g. post-processing them concurrently on the computing nodes, and sending corresponding compressed data over the network) and conveniently (e.g. gathering everything in a experiment-specific directory on the user node, and allowing to browse them automatically if not in batch mode)

 - **P22** A basic support for simulation reliability is to be provided: first of all, results will be produced if and only if the simulation not only terminates, but terminates on a success; otherwise, as soon as any of its elements fail (including model instances), the simulation should crash immediately and completely (as a whole); any abnormal slow-down should be reported, and a diagnosis system should be provided, notably to help the debugging of models (who are the lingering instances, what are they doing, who are they waiting for, etc.)